Ayan-Halder/GENAI_LOAN_ADVISOR/README.md

 If you encounter any issues while setting up or running the application, refer to the [Troubleshooting Guide](frontend/troubleshooting.html) for solutions to common problems.

 ## Contributing
-We welcome contributions!
+I welcome contributions!
 If you'd like to contribute to the GenAI Loan Advisor project, please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---